junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### draft notes

-**when posting:** all acts put together in the same chapter, separation line with the last meta-narrative Metatron part, all "quoted" contents put into quoting format, "citation" with "book title" (episode names) and author's name align to right.
-Consider extra new line between every two excerpts.
+~~**when posting:** all acts put together in the same chapter, separation line with the last meta-narrative Metatron part, all "quoted" contents put into quoting format, "citation" with "book title" (episode names) and author's name align to right.
+Consider extra new line between every two excerpts.~~

 ## Chap 2 The Scribe

 > S08E21 real timeline (2013.5.1)
 >
-> they find Metatron, ask for help.
+> Dean/Sam find Metatron, ask for his help.
 Metatron doesn't care about trials or Heaven/Hell, refuses to help.
 Instead, he's been reading all spn books by Chuck "Carver Edlund" and intrigued by destiel subplot.
-He tricks Dean into saying "I swear on Castiel's name" ("Do you still believe in love? then swear on the person you love the most to prove you still know what love is" Dean's threatened bc desperate to save Sam? want to swear on Sam but Metatron points out he's lying to himself bc that's responsibility), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power and becomes human; and the curse can't be reversed or interfered by angel power, if Dean tries, Dean dies.
+He tricks Dean into saying "I swear on Castiel's name" ("Do you still believe in love? then swear on the person you love the most to prove you still know what love is" Dean's threatened because he's desperate to save Sam. want to swear on Sam but Metatron points out he's lying to himself because that's responsibility, so Dean has to say "I swear on Castiel's name"), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power and becomes human; and the curse can't be reversed or interfered by angel power, if Dean tries, Dean dies.

 ### Act 1